 You may not want to think about it, but it’s important that you do.
 No one ever expects to be the victim of a house fire, but in a split second your whole life can go up in smoke.
 Take the steps before disaster hits and you’ll greatly increase your family’s recovery time.

 So what do you do to prepare for a house fire?
 Follow these guidelines:

 - Have an emergency disaster kit stored outside of the house.
 This is the same as a hurricane kit and should be kept in a water resistant container.
-It should include water, nonperishable food, extra clothing, first aid supplies, important documents and numbers, basic tools, special need supplied for pets, animals, and seniors, etc. You can store it in a storage shed or a relative’s home, because a house fire will destroy it.
+It should include water, nonperishable food, extra clothing, first aid supplies, important documents you can store it in a storage shed or a relative’s home, because a house fire will destroy it.

 - Have full replacement coverage of your belongings.
 There are two types of coverage – full replacement and depreciated value.
 Depreciated value will only cover what the insurance company decides is the cost of your belongings minus years of use.
 Full coverage will let you purchase brand new replacements for the items you own.
 This will save you a lot of money if anything happens.

 - Make sure you have enough insurance.
 You’d be surprised how much of your policy will be used for even a partial house fire.
 Unless you have a nice savings saved up, underestimating could leave you scrambling later on.